HumabHatterZed/WhistleWindInscryptionMods/README.md

 ## 🛠️ Configuration Options
 * Enable Mod
   * DEFAULT: True
-  * What it says on the tin, this config enables/disables this mod's content.
+  * What it says on the tin; this config enables/disables this mod's content.
 * Special Abilities in Rulebook
   * DEFAULT: False
   * Adds entries for the special abilities to the Rulebook for your viewing pleasure.